EloGank/lol-replay-downloader/README.md

 To configure the library, you have some `$options` parameters in the classes constructor.
 Just pass an array to override them, see the `getDefaultOptions()` method of each class.

-See the "[download and decode example](./examples/download-and-decode-replay.php)", which override two configurations of the `ReplayDownloader` class.
+See the "[download and decode example](./examples/download-and-decode-replay.php)", which overrides two configurations of the `ReplayDownloader` class.

 ## How to use (examples)